kezzhou/flask-with-db/README.md

 ## flask app was deployed to GCP public IP: 34.71.141.1
 ## it seems that when deployed remotely, there are a few failures in calling bootstrap elements.
 Formatting is affected.
-## However, standalone elements are displayed, such as the table.